EXL/2048/doc/MemoryConsumption.md

 1. By using `cat /proc/`pidof bin`/status` command on Fedora 32 and MotoMAGX platform.
 2. By using "System Monitor" programm on Serenity OS.
+3. By using `showmem -P $PID` command on QNX 6.5.0.

 ### 2048-Qt5